If you've got an interest in science and technology and enjoy helping people, consider becoming a healthcare scientist specialising in audiology

 What to expect

-- Most healthcare scientists work in hospitals, although some work in universities in a research or teaching role.
-Work usually takes place in a hospital consultation room.
+- You'll usually work in a hospital consultation room, although it's possible to work in universities in a research or teaching role.

 - Jobs are available in hospitals throughout the UK.

-It is also possible to achieve registered clinical scientist status by completing an MSc in audiological science accredited by the British Academy of Audiology (BAA), followed by completion of the BAA Higher Training Scheme (HTS).
+It's also possible to achieve registered clinical scientist status by completing an MSc in audiological science accredited by the British Academy of Audiology (BAA), followed by completion of the BAA Higher Training Scheme (HTS).
 This route is running concurrently with the STP.
-Contact the BAA for further information.
+For further information contact the BAA.

-- ability to communicate well and interact with patients of all ages;
+- excellent communication skills and the ability to relate to patients of all ages;

 - manual dexterity;